bzdybowicz/graphMLExplorer/README.md

 4. Using test icon in xcode tests can be found.
 All default setup.
 App main class should be different for units to not bother launching app stuff - potential improvement.
 GraphMLsParsersPerformanceTests contains simple performance tests that allows to monitor if adding new feature make things slower.
 GraphViewSnapshotsTests - snapshot tests, for now running on iOS, there is some type issue on MAC OS.
 Did not dive in -> low gain.
 Other tests are unit-like.
 There are 2 parsers - GraphMLFuziParser - uses Fuzi 3rd party and SwiftyXMLGraphMLParser - uses SwiftyXMLParser.
 5. App by default loads "sample.xml" file.
 Given sets implementation "first" node on launch is random.
 6. "Pick new graphML file" allows to select custom file.
 Graphs/RepoTracked/ contains a few samples.
+7. Graph/RepoTracked/PerformanceReport1 contains some of past performance results that led to following choices (xml parsing etc.).

 Next goals: